 Mergers & Acquisitions Law360 provides breaking news and analysis on high-impact mergers and acquisitions and the attorneys involved.
 Coverage includes major deals, related litigation and enforcement actions, and policy developments that affect corporate dealmaking.

-With so much mergers and acquisitions news this week, you may have missed several deals announced in recent days helmed by firms such as Debevoise & Plimpton LLP and Paul Hastings LLP.
+With so much mergers and acquisitions news this week, you may have missed several deals announced in recent days helmed by firms such as Wachtell and Debevoise.
 Here, Law360 recaps the ones you might have missed.

 A Delaware Chancery Court judge on Friday rejected a challenge by a shareholder in Earthstone Energy Inc. to the company’s acquisition of Bold Energy III LLC, saying the shareholder failed to show private equity firm EnCap Investments LP forced the company into a raw deal.

 The U.K.’s competition watchdog said Friday that Experian’s proposed £275 million ($385 million) acquisition of a U.K.-based consumer credit data organization could harm competition because the companies are the two biggest providers of free credit scores in the U.K.